-INVESTMENT TYPE FOCUS Real Estate Investment Trusts (REITs) and Real Estate Operating Companies (REOCs) Strategies U.S. domestic REIT opportunities Small Cap Strategies U.S. domestic equities with a market capitalization of approximately \$750 Million to \$4 Billion Micro Cap Strategies U.S. domestic equities with a market capitalization of approximately \$100 Million to \$750 Million Equity Income Strategies (High Income Total Return) Providing current income with a total return framework focusing on dividend paying common stocks, REITs, global infrastructure, and preferred securities.
-Fixed Income Strategies US domestic fixed income with a credit and duration profile consistent with the client's investment policy Discretionary Investment Management Services to Investment Companies As directed by investment company client as set forth in investment advisory agreement.
+INVESTMENT TYPE FOCUS Real Estate Investment Trusts (REITs) and Real Estate Operating Companies (REOCs) Strategies U.S. domestic REIT opportunities Small Cap Strategies U.S. domestic equities with an initial market capitalization of approximately \$750 Million to \$4 Billion.
+Micro Cap Strategies U.S. domestic equities with an initial market capitalization of approximately \$100 Million to \$750 Million.
+Equity Income Strategies (High Income Total Return) Providing current income with a total return framework focusing on dividend paying common stocks, REITs, global infrastructure, and preferred securities.
+Fixed Income Strategies US domestic fixed income with a credit and duration profile consistent with the client's investment policy.
+Managers Strategy Seeking to maximize alpha by investing in a group of stocks with high concentration.

-We do not necessarily limit our investment advice to these specialized categories and we will periodically utilize different investment strategies outside of those described above depending on the objectives of the client.
+We do not necessarily limit our investment advice to these specialized categories, and we will periodically utilize different investment strategies outside of those described above depending on the objectives of the client.
 In such cases, we will consult closely with the client in developing such investment strategy.